ZubairKh/rn-senior-dev-challenge/README.md

 - Display weather in cards per city
 - Add the ability to sort locations based on different parameters

-## Artefacts
+## How do submit

+- Please fork this repository as your starting point
-- Please provide us with a link to a GitHub repo with your solution
+- As a submission, provide us with a link to your finished repo
 - Please include instructions for how to install and run the project in the readme

 ## Evaluation Criteria